BlackMG27/TriviaGame/README.md

 # TriviaGame
-This is a geography inspired trivia game
+This is a geography inspired trivia game.
+It was inspired by the B-52 song, Roam.
+The game is designed to test the user's knowledge of geopgraphy.

 ## The Rules of the Game Is As Follows:
 1. User gets to the first block and is asked to participate